Types of Enamel Craft

 Three forms of enamelling are followed.
 Firstly the enamel is applied to the metal; secondly, transparent enamels are laid over a design which has been carved on and third is the decorative coating applied to inlay or outlay.
 The first two are comparatively modern methods.
-The third one is very ancient and it has two is known under two varieties - the cloisonne and the champleve In the cloissone a pattern is raised on the surface of the metal through strips of metal or wire which is welded on to it.
+The third one is very ancient and has two varieties - the cloisonne and the champlevé.
+In the cloissone a pattern is raised on the surface of the metal through strips of metal or wire which is welded on to it.
 The champleve is a cut out of the metal itself.
 In both of them the pattern is filled in with the enamel.
-In a true enamel work the colouring glaze needs to be fused on to the metal.
+In a true enamel work, the colouring glaze needs to be fused on to the metal.

-Among all the Prince of Wales' enamels the device is a native writing-case that is shaped like an Indian gondola.
-Stern is figured like a peacock and the tail sweeps under half the length of the boat that is enlightened with blue and green enamels, brighter than the natural brightness of a peacocks tail.
+Among all the Prince of Wales' enamels, the best is a device of a native writing-case that is shaped like an Indian gondola.
+Stern is figured like a peacock and the tail sweeps under half the length of the boat that is enlightened with blue and green enamels, brighter than the natural brightness of a peacock’s tail.
 The covering of the ink bottle is green, blue, ruby and coral red enamels.
 The enamels of Jaipur, Benares and Lucknow are famous all over the world.

-enamelling.
-The handles of the yaks tails, the peacocks tails, which are symbols of royalty and divinity throughout the East, the magnificent examples of the grandest of the art crafts of India practised almost everywhere in India.
-It includes places like Lucknow
+Among the arms which are kept in the India Museum there are some exquisite examples of old Jaipur enamelling.
+The handles of the yak’s tails, the peacock’s tails, which are symbols of royalty and divinity throughout the East are the magnificent examples of the grandest of the enamel crafts of India practiced almost everywhere in India.

-Among the Prince of Wales' several specimens are there of the charming Cashmere enamels.
-It has a usual shawl pattern ornamentation tout in gold and is filled in with turquoise blue.
+Prince of Wales' several specimens of charming Cashmere enamels, there is usual shawl pattern ornamentation tout in gold and is filled in with turquoise blue.
 Sometimes a dark green colour is intermixed with the blue and is perfectly harmonised by the gold thereby producing an artistic effect.
-Among the splendid loans contributed by the Queen to the India Museum is a Huka stand, the silver bowl which has flowers painted in green and blue enamel.
+Among the splendid loans contributed by the Queen to the India Museum is a Hukka stand whose silver bowl has flowers painted in green and blue enamel.

 At Pertabghar in Rajputana brilliant trinkets are made by melting a thick layer of green enamel on a plate of burnished gold and it is covered with thin gold cut while it is still hot.
 After the enamel has hardened the gold work is imprinted over with a graver in order to bring out the characteristic details of ornamentation

-.
+Beautiful glass bangles and ornaments are made at Rampur near Meerut.
+These glass ornaments are also made at Hushyarpur, Patiala, Karnal, Panipat and other places in the Punjab, at Dalman and Lucknow in Oudh.
+Glass-making is done at Kapadvanj in the Kaira district of Gujarat.
 Glass trinkets are made in the Kheda district of Kandesh and at Bagmandli.
 In the south, glass bangles are made at Matod and Tumkur in Mysore: and in several villages between Guti and Bellary.
 The glass phials for Ganges water are made at Nagina, in the Bijnur district of the North-Western Provinces and at Sawansa, in the Pertabghar district of Oudh.